purple-chili/purple-chili.github.io/docs/syntax.md

     ```

 === "pepper"

+    Single quotation `'` is used for creating a column expression.

     For pepper syntax, `:` is used to return a value from a function, `raise` is used to raise an error.